The best non-Amazon sales to shop on Prime Day | CNN Underscored

 Office Depot

 Depot Discount Days is here for all your home office needs.
-From Monday, June 21 through Wednesday, June 23, customers who shop online and in both Office Depot and OfficeMax stores during the 3-day sales event can save up to 50% on furniture and chairs, plus get great deals on PCs, tech accessories and more.
+From Monday, June 21, through Wednesday, June 23, customers who shop online and in both Office Depot and OfficeMax stores during the three-day sales event can save up to 50% on furniture and chairs, plus get great deals on PCs, tech accessories and more.

 Casper